Kiedtl/mouse/README.md

 ## Installation

+### Windows
 Simply run this command in PowerShell:
 ```powershell
 iex (new-object net.webclient).downloadstring('https://getmouse.surge.sh/get/')
 ```

+### macOS, Linux

 Once the Mouse installer has completed, you can run `mouse --version` to check that it installed successfully.
 Try typing `mouse help` for help.
-By default, Mouse is installed in `$HOME\.mouse\, and unfortunately this cannot be changed in the current version of Mouse.
+By default, Mouse is installed in `$HOME\.mouse\`, and unfortunately this cannot be changed in the current version of Mouse.

 **NOTE**: Mouse will automatically export the Git-Crypt key to `$HOME/.mouse/git_crypt_key.key`.
 It is highly recommended that this file is backed up somewhere safe - if this key is lost, you will lose all your data in Mouse.